schabimperle/status-bar-param/README.md

 * Pick `Command` type when adding a parameter to parse the selectable parameters dynamically from a shell command.
 * Edit/Delete the entry at the input section of the configuration file to adjust/remove the parameter.
 * Add `"canPickMany": true` to the `args` object of any status bar parameter to enable multiple selection.
+* Add `initialSelection`to the `args` object of any status bar parameter to set an initial selection which gets used the first time the parameter gets loaded.
+The default initial selection is first value if canPickMany=true, no value otherwise.
 * Use the string `${command:statusBarParam.get.<param_name>}` (instead of `${input:<param_name>}`) to retrieve the selected value of a parameter from any other vscode configuration file than the one it is defined in.